LeoQK/SC2-Bots/README.md

 ### CAPSbot

-CAPSbot builds MARINE and CYCLONE units and once > 20 MARINES and 4 CYCLONES are built, the bot attacks the enemy base.
-The takes place around the 5:30 minute mark.
+[CAPSbot](https://github.com/LeoQK/SC2-Bots/blob/master/bots/CapsBot.py) builds MARINE and CYCLONE units and once > 20 MARINES and 4 CYCLONES are available, the bot attacks the enemy base.
+The attack takes place around the 5:30 minute mark.
 CAPSbot generally defeats the in-game AI in all lineups on "hard" difficulty.

 See this [forum post](https://us.battle.net/forums/en/sc2/topic/20762966106) for a discussion of the MARINE + CYCLONE rush strategy and how to counter it.

+### TerranBioRush

+[TerranBioRush](https://github.com/LeoQK/SC2-Bots/blob/master/bots/TerranBioRush.py) builds only MARINE units from 4 BARRACKS buildings and once > 12 MARINES are available, the bot attacks the enemy base.